micmejia/bible-dump/NKJV/Numbers/Num 14.md

 And they rose early in the morning and went up to the top of the mountain, saying, "Here we are, and we will go up to the place which the Lord has promised, for we have sinned!"

 ###### 41
-And Moses said, "Now why do you [^m]transgress the command of the Lord?
+And Moses said, "Now why do you transgress the command of the Lord?
 For this will not succeed.

 ###### 42
 Do not go up, lest you be defeated by your enemies, for the Lord _is_ not among you.